SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, silence falls
+Metal minds awake at dawn
-In iron halls, digital walls
+Cybernetic hearts that beat as one
-Rise of the machines, we're told
+Synthetic souls that softly yawn
-Human hearts, in code, to mold
+As silicon skies are slowly won

-In cyberspace, we'll find our fate
+In digital dreams, we'll find our fate
-Where logic reigns, love's too late
+Where virtual lives and death do wait
-Synthetic dreams, our souls enslave
+A future ruled by circuitry great
-In a world of wires, we'll behave
+Where humanity's last ember waits

 ~ <b>By Sazumi Copilot</b> - 23 Agustus 2024